aMOPel/godot-xchange-scene/README.md

 AutoLoads are transferred automatically. __If that doesn't cut it for you, this plugin might be for you.__

-With the commands from this plugin you can __more granularly control__ which part of the whole current scene you want to change and how you want to change it.
+With the commands from this plugin you can __more granularly control__, which part of the whole current scene you want to change and how you want to change it.
 See [__example/main.gd__](example/main.gd) for possibilities.
 This is especially interesting for __better control over memory__.